 Over the past couple of centuries or so, that question has become more and more important in the art world as well as more difficult to answer.
 It has grown into a common debate among artists, critics and scholars, such that it may sometimes be impossible to tell the difference between a completed work and one left intentionally incomplete.
 Early examples have gaps and missing parts such that it is easy to see that something is missing.
 But with modern art, the idea of the nonfinito became much more complex in that “ambiguity is part of the project of modernist painting.”

 For example, as Cézanne aged, he left more and more blank canvas visible in his paintings.
 For Cézanne, this seeming incompleteness may have been a metaphor for the process of sight.
 Or he may simply have been unsatisfied with them.
 It’s impossible to tell.

 As we expand our scope of vision (at least metaphorically), this problem is compounded because we so routinely miss things that are painfully obvious, perhaps because we are distracted or focused elsewhere.
 Moreover, anything like true objectivity either doesn’t exist or can’t be obtained.
-Even photographs, which we tend to think of as clear images of simple reality, are created and utilized so as to meet our stated and unstated expectations.
+Even photographs, which we tend to think of as clear images of simple reality, can be created, staged, and utilized so as to meet both our stated and unstated expectations.